Autodesk Education | Students and Educators | Getting Started

 You have up to 14 days to upload a suitable document.
 Once you have uploaded your documentation, it may take a couple of days for your eligibility to be confirmed by SheerID.

-To help maintain our commitment to providing free professional software for legitimate use in education, Autodesk has engaged SheerID, a third-party verification services provider, to verify eligibility to access Education licenses or subscriptions.
-All customers seeking free access to Autodesk professional products and services through the Education Community (US site) are required to provide proof of enrollment, employment, or contractor status at a qualified educational institution.
+To help maintain our commitment to providing free professional software for legitimate use in education, Autodesk has engaged SheerID, a third-party verification services provider, to verify eligibility to access Education licences or subscriptions.
+All customers seeking free access to Autodesk professional products and services through the Education Community (US Site) are required to provide proof of enrolment, employment or contractor status at a qualified educational institution.

 If you have questions about confirming eligibility that are not addressed here, contact SheerID at customerservice@sheerID.com.